crcn/mojo.js/README.md

-## Use Paperclip templates with Mojo
+## Paperclip + Mojo.js

+[Paperclip](/classdojo/paperclip.js) is the templating engine used for mojo.js.
+Here's how you use it:

 ```coffeescript